thunderbird/webext-docs/tabs.rst

 removeCSS([tabId], details)
 ---------------------------

 Removes injected CSS from a page.
-For details, see the $(topic:content_scripts)[programmatic injection] section of the content scripts doc.
+For details, see the `programmatic injection <https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Content_scripts>`_ section of the content scripts doc.

 - [``tabId``] (integer) The ID of the tab from which to remove the injected CSS; defaults to the active tab of the current window.
 - ``details`` (`InjectDetails <https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/extensionTypes/InjectDetails>`_) Details of the CSS text to remove.